 There is no standardized MAC formula and PBMs each have different lists.
-Generally, MAC lists are created based on the availability of a drug, whether multiple manufacturers make the drug; FDA ratings for the drugs; as well as prices of branded and generic drugs.
+Generally, MAC lists are created based on several factors: the availability of a drug; whether multiple manufacturers make the drug; FDA ratings for the drugs; as well as prices of branded and generic drugs.

 A single source generic occurs when the patent on a branded drug expires.
-Upon expiration, the FDA will sometimes grant one company the exclusive right to make the generic form of the drug for a period of time.
-This time period typically lasts six months to a year.
-During this period, there is one source for the generic drug; other companies cannot make a generic version until the exclusivity period is over.
+Upon expiration, the FDA will sometimes grant one company the exclusive right to make the generic form of that drug for a period of time — typically six months to a year.
+During this period, there is only the single source for the generic drug; other companies cannot make a generic version until the exclusivity period is over.

-As we’ve discussed, the price of single source generics is usually not much lower than the price of branded drugs.
-When multiple drug companies make their own generic versions of drugs, then prices fall.
+Unfortunately, the price of single source generics is usually not much lower than the price of branded drugs.
+It’s only when multiple drug companies are allowed to make their own generic versions of a drug, that prices fall.

-Step therapy is a program that requires patients to try less expensive drugs indicated for a specific medical condition before trying a more expensive medication.
+Step therapy is a program that requires patients to try less expensive drugs indicated for a specific medical condition before stepping up to a more expensive medication.
 It is offered by prescription benefits plans and PBMs in an attempt to contain drug costs.

 The drugs included in step therapy are often considered first-line medications, which means physicians or medical authorities generally agree the drugs have been found effective.
 In addition, these drugs are less costly due to the availability of generic formulations.

 If a person is not successfully treated with a less costly drug, then a physician may prescribe a more expensive treatment option.
 In effect, step therapy means physicians prescribe a series of medications before a patient can receive authorization for an expensive drug option.